 Answers to the most requested information and data.
 Information on these pages can be attributed to a managed isolation and quarantine spokesperson.

 Managed Isolation and Quarantine takes the safety of workers and their families, whānau and broader communities very seriously.

-From 5 June 2021 all work in MIQ facilities will be undertaken by fully vaccinated workers.
+All work in MIQ facilities is undertaken by vaccinated workers.

 Last updated: 11 February 2022